AndreiKapranov-cloud/WeatherWidget/README.md

 Should create a Custom Metadata Type with a text field for storing a default city.If the current user haven't field the city,the widget should get the city from the CM record.

-You have to consider choosing another city and then refresh the component.
+You have to consider choosing another city and then refresh the component.It should be great if you find some free icon pack and use it in the widget.